 9th Annual Pulmonary Embolism Symposium

 Methods: This single center retrospective study included EMR data from patients that were a part of the multidisciplinary PERT program from January 2012 to June 2023.
 PERT was activated if risk of death was intermediate or higher.
 The simplified pulmonary embolism severity index (sPESI) and Bova score were used as risk stratification tools.
-Patients with intermediate risk PE defined as sPESI > 1, and Bova 3-4 were analyzed according to therapeutic approach yielding 5 groups: anticoagulation alone (AC), low dose systemic thrombolysis (ST), catheter directed thrombolysis (CDT), percutaneous catheter thrombectomy (PCT) and surgical embolectomy (SE).
-Patient demographics, ICU length of stay, hospital length of stay, hospital mortality, 30-day mortality, AKI, and hemorrhagic CNS events were analyzed.
-The percentages were reported, and median (IQR) were compared with Kruskal-Wallis test.
+Patients with IHR-PE defined as sPESI > 1, and Bova 5 were analyzed according to therapeutic approach yielding 5 groups: anticoagulation alone (AC), systemic thrombolysis (ST), catheter directed thrombolysis (CDT), percutaneous catheter thrombectomy (PCT) and surgical embolectomy (SE).
+Patient demographics, ICU length of stay, hospital length of stay, hospital mortality, 30-day mortality, AKI, hemorrhagic CNS events were analyzed.
+The percentages, median and IQR were reported.

 Critical Care Medicine